CPR Cable Compliance - The Construction Products Regulation

-From the 1st July 2017, the Construction Products Regulation is in effect, covering electrical cables.
-This legislation affects newly manufactured cables only - any cables already available for sale are not subject to CPR legislation as they have already been introduced to the EU marketplace.
-Our CPR ready statement can be accessed here.
+As of the 1st July 2017, the Construction Products Regulation is in effect, covering electrical cables.
+This legislation affects newly manufactured cables only - any cables already available for sale prior to this date are not subject to CPR legislation as they have already been introduced to the EU marketplace.

 Building and construction cables manufactured after 1st July 2017 are subject to the Construction Products Regulation (CPR).
 CPR covers all construction products, including electrical cables, classifying them by their reaction to fire.
 Any products already on the market prior to this date can continue to be sold and supplied without reference to CPR.